tldr-pages/tldr/pages/common/nms.md

 `echo "{{Hello, World!}}" | nms`

-- Decrypt the output of `ls -la` automatically:
+- Decrypt output, automatically:

 `{{ls -la}} | nms -a`

-- Decrypt the content of a file automatically with a custom output color:
+- Decrypt the content of a file, with a custom output color:

 `cat {{path/to/file}} | nms -a -f {{blue|white|yellow|black|magenta|green|red}}`